That’s how much you’d earn if you spent just $100 on email marketing for your eCommerce business on average.

 While shoppers were waiting in line to pay, they’d enter this giveaway.
 And why wouldn't you enter?
 Giveaways are a great way to grow your email list and traffic to your website.

-So good in fact, that Julien grew his 173 to 2,220 in just 3 days with giveaways:
+So good in fact, that Julien grew his email list from 173 to 2,220 in just 3 days with giveaways:

 Ever meet one of those people who buys things just because they’re on sale?